 If the object makes it into the intestine, an operation is inevitable.
 It is extremely necessary, as described earlier, obstruction in the intestine or abdomen will interrupt blood flow to the stomach and digestive tissues.
 Within a few hours, the tissue could become necrotic.

-Rat Poisoning Can Cause Bleeding
+Can Rat Poisoning Cause Bleeding In Dogs?

 There are two main types of rat poison: first-generation baits such as Ratblitz that have a brief period of effect and needs the bait to be ingested for a long time before it becomes fatal.

-The second-generation baits like Talon and Ratsak that have a long rapid onset and a single dose can cause death.
+Second-generation baits like Talon and Ratsak that have a long rapid onset and a single dose can cause death.

 Rat poison is an anticoagulant by reducing the bodies natural supply of vitamin K. Vitamin K is a fat-soluble vitamin that is important for the production of blood coagulation.